 Interior Designers Institute has a Federal financial aid program, which is available to students who qualify.
 Qualification is based on need analysis, which is done following the student's submission of the Free Application for Federal Student Aid and related documentation to the Institute.

-In order to apply for financial aid, the student must be enrolled in the Degree Program.
+In order to apply for financial aid, the student must be enrolled in a Degree Program at Interior Designers Institute.

 A student who is enrolled only in the Avocational Certificate Course is not eligible to apply for financial aid.